-- the progressive development of the Information and Management System of the Education and Training Provision (Sistema de Informação e Gestão da Oferta Educativa e Formativa - SIGO), which allowed simultaneous monitoring of Qualifica Centre activities, co- and self-regulation of institutions in the field and speedier up decision making.
-The analysis of SIGO indicators was extensively used to ensure the improvement of centre activity, highlighting strengths and overcoming weaknesses on a professional, institutional and organisational level.
+- consolidation of the Information and Management System of the Education and Training Provision (Sistema de Informação e Gestão da Oferta Educativa e Formativa - SIGO), which allowed simultaneous monitoring of Qualifica Centre activities, as well as self-regulation of institutions in the field and speedier up decision making.
+Indicators from SIGO allow the monthly monitoring of the activity of the Qualifica Centres network and of the training entities.

 - national external evaluation study of vocational courses.

 - national and international external evaluation study of New Opportunities Initiative – adults.

 - national external evaluation study of education and training courses (EFA) and specialised artistic courses (CAE).

 External studies have contributed to improving the system by providing data that allowed on-going and continuous evaluation of the suitability of the initiative.

 The Inspectorate-General of Education and Science (Inspeção-Geral da Educação e Ciência- IGEC) is responsible for the external evaluation of the School Association Training Centres (Centros de Formação de Associação de Escolas - CFAE), which is, in turn, responsible for the continuous training in EFA.

 IGEC is also involved in evaluation for the Adult Education and Training Control Programme, which is focussed on adult education and training made available by public basic and upper secondary schools, which are part of the National Qualifications System.